 You can use a wide variety of spices in your hummus, or none at all.
 I like adding ground cumin or smoked paprika.
 But, feel free to get creative.
 Hummus is like a blank canvas, you can feel free to get creative.

 Hummus is made by blending cooked chickpeas with tahini, olive oil, salt, and pepper.
 But, you can adapt your hummus recipe to meet your needs.
 Try these recipes for Oil-Free Hummus, Traditional Hummus, Roasted Red Pepper Hummus or Cashew Hummus (no beans).
-Or, for flavored versions, try Artichoke Hummus or this Roasted Garlic Hummus.

 Conclusions

 As you can see, hummus is a wonderfully versatile and nutritious food.
-I hope that this list of creative ideas has inspired you to include it on your menu in lots of new and exciting ways.
+I hope that this list of creative hummus snack ideas has inspired you to include it on your menu in lots of new and exciting ways.

 Don’t forget to join my newsletter list to get exclusive clean eating recipes and tips.
 The newsletter is 100% free with no spam; unsubscribe anytime.

-About the Author: Carrie Forrest has a master’s degree in public health with a specialty in nutrition and is studying to be a holistic nutritionist.
+About the Author: Carrie Forrest has a master’s degree in public health with a specialty in nutrition and is a certified holistic nutritionist.
 She is a top wellness and food blogger with over 5 million annual visitors to her site.
 Carrie has an incredible story of recovery from chronic illness and is passionate about helping other women transform their health.
 Send her a message through her contact form.

 Note: this post is for informational purposes only and is not intended as medical advice.
 Please consult your healthcare provider for recommendations related to your individual situation.